Chinese (CHIN)

 Credits: 3.
 Contact Hours: Lecture 3.

 Continuing development of speaking, writing, reading, and listening skills beyond intermediate level.
 Expansion of cultural literacy through a variety of texts from the humanities, social sciences, mass media and business.
-Native speakers of Chinese by instructor's permission only.
+Native speakers of Chinese are allowed to enroll.
 Meets International Perspectives Requirement.
 (Typically Offered: Fall)

 Credits: 3.
 Contact Hours: Lecture 3.

 Continuing development of speaking, writing, reading, and listening skills beyond intermediate level.
 Expansion of cultural literacy through a variety of texts from the humanities, social sciences, mass media and business.
-Native speakers of Chinese by instructor's permission only.
+Native speakers of Chinese are allowed to enroll.
 Meets International Perspectives Requirement.
 (Typically Offered: Spring)

 Credits: 3.
 Contact Hours: Lecture 3.